 Nowadays, caffeine is everywhere.
 It’s in coffee, tea, soft drinks, and energy drinks.
 But how does caffeine affect your energy levels?
 The truth is that some people feel an immediate energy boost when consuming caffeine, but it might be so short-lived that you start craving another cup of coffee or a few sips of soda.
 Then, you might feel tired and sluggish again.

-As far as caffeine intake is concerned, it’s generally recommended to limit your daily intake to around 300mg (3 cups of coffee).
-If you still find yourself drinking excessive amounts of coffee, which is the most common way people consume caffeine, try drinking espresso shots instead of coffee with milk and sugar.
+As far as caffeine intake is concerned, limiting your daily intake to around 300mg (3 cups of coffee) is generally recommended.
+If you still drink excessive amounts of coffee, which is the most common way people consume caffeine, try drinking espresso instead of coffee with milk and sugar.
 This might give you better effects and keep you more energized.
 To avoid the effects of caffeine keeping you up at night, don’t drink coffee at least six hours before your usual bedtime.

 Don’t Forget to Exercise